 A collection of useful online resources for specific dementia types is available on our page on “Diseases that Cause Dementia”, in this section: Links to understand more about various diseases that cause dementia symptoms (reversible and irreversible).
 Here, links have been provided to specific pages on various types of dementia, to understand the disease and also for organizations related to specific dementias and care related information for specific dementia types.

-Available Online Communities.
+Available Online Communities (International).

 Some online communities are available where caregivers can share their situations and experiences, support each other, and share tips and ideas.

 Facebook groups: These groups may be public or closed or secret, which decides who can see your posts.
-However, since all interactions are done using the Facebook account, there is non anonymity.
+However, since all interactions are done using the Facebook account, there is no anonymity.
 Others in the group know your name and can see your Facebook profile.

-- One Facebook closed forum of persons with dementia, caregivers and advocates is at: Memory People Opens in new window (membership by approval only).
+One Facebook closed forum of persons with dementia, caregivers and advocates is at: Memory People Opens in new window (membership by approval only).
 This excellent online community on dementia has a wide membership, and is well moderated.
 It is very good for shared experiences related to dementia and care.
 Members span many countries and as most are from developed countries, members from India may need to take into account our different situation in India, especially for areas like available services and facilities, etc.

 Some communities are not Facebook-based.
 Examples:

-- Alzheimer’s Society, UK has an online community that anyone can read, but only members can post in.
+• Alzheimer’s Society, UK has an online community that anyone can read, but only members can post in.
 This has over 50,000 members and several moderators, and participation is active.
 Posts are well arranged in easy-to-understand categories and the site includes help pages to guide users on how to join and participate.
 Membership is free.
 See Talking Point Opens in new window.

-- Alzheimer’s Association, USA has an online community that anyone can read, but only members can post in.
+• Alzheimer’s Association, USA has an online community that anyone can read, but only members can post in.
 This has a large membership and active participation and moderation.
 You can also join for free and participate in it.
 See AlzConnected Opens in new window.

-- Another community available is Alzheimer’s Discussion Forum Opens in new window.
+• Another community available is Alzheimer’s Discussion Forum Opens in new window.

 Most dementia forums cater to all forms of dementia, and discussions are often general (for all dementias) with more chances of discussing Alzheimer’s Disease type of dementia.
 As other types of dementias may pose specific challenges, here is Some information on specialized forums for specific dementias: